koyomi233/Zhiwen/README.md

 user.deleteUser: delete a user.

-Persistence approach adopted
+//Persistence approach adopted

 Data persistence: MongoDB connection in app.js, line 32.
 Two databases, whose URL are defined in server/_config.js, one for testing, one for storing data.

-Git approach
+//Git approach

 Git for API testing: Go to the project root directory, and enter “$ git log”on command line.